ybae45/chopchop-yoonseo-analytics/report/analysis_report.md

 - The dataset is simulated and may not capture real-world usage patterns.
 - Feature usage is treated as binary; future work could incorporate frequency and timing.
 - Additional models such as tree-based methods could capture non-linear effects.

+## What I Would Do With Real Production Data

+- Analyze feature usage sequences and timing effects.
+- Segment users by onboarding cohort.
+- Incorporate session-level metrics and dwell time.
+- Test causal impact using controlled experiments or A/B testing.